lmaotrigine/heartbeat/docs/usage.md

   to shields.io.

 - `webhook`: Enables logging certain events to a Discord webhook.
 See the config file comments for more info.

+- `sqlx-tls`: Enables the `tls-rustls` feature of `sqlx`, which allows you to connect to PostgreSQL servers over SSL/TLS.